Positional Encoder Graph Quantile Neural Networks for Geographic Data: Introduction

 NNs are popular in data modeling and prediction tasks like computer vision and natural language processing (NLP).
 However, traditional NNs struggle to handle spatial dynamics or graph-based data effectively.
 GNNs \citep{kipf2017, velickovic2018, hamilton2017} offer a powerful and scalable method for applying NNs to graph-structured data.
 The idea is to share information through the edges of a graph, allowing nodes to exchange information during learning.
 GNNs are versatile and can uncover nonlinear relationships among inputs, hidden layers, and each node's neighborhood information.
 The success of GNNs in spatial applications largely depends on the spatial graph construction, including choice of distance metric and the number of neighboring nodes, and traditional GNNs often struggle to model complex spatial relationships.
 To address this, \cite{klemmer2023} introduced the PE-GNN, which enhances predictive performance in spatial interpolation and regression.
-However, PE-GNN is not designed to provide a full probabilistic description of the target's distribution, and assuming a Gaussian distribution for predictions can lead to poorly calibrated intervals, such as 80\% intervals that fail to contain the true outcome 80\% of the time.
+However, the PE-GNN is not designed to provide a full probabilistic description of the target's distribution, and assuming a Gaussian distribution for predictions can lead to poorly calibrated intervals, such as 80\% intervals that fail to contain the true outcome 80\% of the time.
 Recently, \citet{bao2024} proposed a new framework called Spatial Multi-Attention Conditional Neural Processes (SMACNPs) for spatial small sample prediction tasks.
 SMACNPs use GPs parameterized by NNs to predict the target variable distribution, which enables precise predictions while quantifying the uncertainty of these predictions.
+However, these methods remain constrained to producing Gaussian predictive distributions, limiting their capacity to represent asymmetric or multimodal random variates.